AliRezaei-Code/SWOT-LLM/actium_defence_training_platform_step_by_step_implementation_guide.md

 - **Scripts** in `package.json`: `dev`, `build`, `typecheck`, `lint`, `test`, `e2e`, `db:migrate`, `db:studio`.
 - **DX**: Prettier, ESLint strict, `@total-typescript/ts-reset`, Git hooks with `lefthook`.
 - **Docs**: `/docs/` with ADRs and incident template.

+---

+## 20) Immediate Next Steps (from fresh clone)

+1. Copy `.env.example` → `.env.local` and populate the variables listed in **§9.1** for development.
+2. Run `pnpm install`, then `pnpm prisma migrate deploy` and `pnpm prisma db seed` to ensure the schema & sample data are in place.
+3. Start the dev server with `pnpm turbo dev --filter=apps/web` and verify Clerk sign-in, instructor routes, and student dashboard load.
+4. Trigger the Clerk webhook locally via `clerk events send user.created` and confirm Prisma users sync.
+5. Use the Blob upload endpoint to attach a PDF to a lesson and the Mux upload endpoint to ingest a sample video; check the resources appear in the course builder.
+6. Manually emit `user/enrolled` via Inngest Dev Server (`pnpm inngest dev`) to confirm Resend delivers the Welcome email and Sentry/PostHog capture the flow.